Keynotes

 Customer satisfaction is a key indicator of success, and understanding how you compare to other institutions is a critical component in evaluating your strengths and identifying opportunities for growth.
 The National Association of College & University Food Services (NACUFS) Customer Satisfaction Benchmarking Survey is designed to help you measure, evaluate, and benchmark the variety of needs and opinions of your most important customers – your students!
 This presentation will discuss how the 2024/25 survey was conducted and review the key findings regarding overall student perceptions about dining services.

-Streamlining Campus Dining Hiring: The Power of Dartmouth’s JOBS Line
+Streamlining Campus Dining Hiring: The Power of Dartmouth’s JOBS Line (TM)

 Jon Plodzik